 Mathematics at the University of Scranton

-All courses for any of our math majors are taught by experienced (full time) faculty who are consistently ranked very highly by students.
+All courses for our majors are taught by experienced (full time) faculty who are consistently ranked very highly by students.
 Junior/Senior level math classes average between 10 to 20 students.
 We pay close attention to the quality of our teaching and pride ourselves in working individually with all math majors.

 Students who express an early interest in higher mathematics have an opportunity to enroll in the Faculty Student Research Program.
 After two to four semesters of joint research with faculty members, students may write papers that are sent to professional journals or may present their work at regional and national conferences.